IIITLucknowSWEngg/CSAICSBTeam002/Plantumlcodes.md

 ' Define the system components for the Admin Panel package "Admin Panel" {
     component "Dashboard" as Dashboard
-    component "User Management" as UserManagement
+    component "Rider Management" as RiderManagement
     component "Driver Management" as DriverManagement
     component "Ride Monitoring" as RideMonitoring
     component "Payment Management" as PaymentManagement